Corporate Culture: Essential part of our Corporate Strategy

-The Mentor and Protégé.
+The Mentor and the Protégé.
 The quality of our employees is the cornerstone of our ability to serve our partners and clients.
-For this reason, we invest tremendous resources in identifying exceptional people, developing their skills, and creating an environment that fosters their growth as leaders.
-Our affinity groups facilitate relationship-building among employees with shared interests and backgrounds and provide a forum in which traditional and peer-mentoring opportunities may develop and flourish.
+For this reason, we invest tremendous resources to identify exceptional people, develop their skills, and create an environment that fosters their growth as leaders.
+Our affinity groups facilitate relationships among employees with shared interests and backgrounds and provide a forum in which traditional and peer-mentoring opportunities may develop and flourish.
 In addition, our affinity groups play a key role in the firm’s ongoing endeavors regarding student recruitment, associate mentoring and peer networking, career development, workplace inclusion, retention, and community involvement.
-The groups meet regularly and discuss topics relevant to their communities, professional experiences and personal interests.
+The groups meet regularly and discuss topics relevant to their communities, professional experiences, and personal interests.
 Meetings vary from casual conversations to structured sessions with agendas and guest speakers.
-Among these efforts is a six-month leadership program for high-performing senior associates selected on the basis of their developmental potential, an annual retreat for our partners and clients.
+Among these efforts is a six-month leadership program for high-performing senior associates, who are selected on the basis of their developmental potential, and an annual retreat for our partners and clients.

-Civic Literacy.
-Drawing on our extensive research and expertise, we gather and develop resources that help school systems, higher-education institutions, and vocational programs transform their performance and improve student outcomes.
+Civic Literacy and Efficacy.
+Drawing on our extensive research and expertise, we gather and develop resources that help school systems, higher education institutions, and vocational programs to transform their performance and improve student outcomes.
 Our work focuses on the most pressing issues facing educators today.
-By identifying best practices, gathering benchmark data, and partnering with experts to generate new insights, we help stakeholders in education deliver substantial and lasting improvements in individual, social, and economic outcomes.
+By identifying best practices, gathering data, and partnering with experts to generate new insights, we help stakeholders in education deliver substantial and lasting improvements in individual, social, and economic outcomes.

 Science Around Us.
 Any successful program of action on climate change must support two objectives—stabilizing atmospheric greenhouse gases (GHGs) and maintaining economic growth.
 Research finds that reconciling these two objectives means that “carbon productivity,” the amount of GDP produced per unit of carbon equivalents (CO2e) emitted, must increase dramatically.
-We work with many of the world’s most eminent philanthropic organizations to address global challenges such as promoting sustainable agriculture and fishing, reducing deforestation, and responding to climate change.
+We work with philanthropic organizations to address global challenges, such as promoting sustainable agriculture and fishing, reducing deforestation, and responding to climate change.

-Symmetry Wellness.
-In collaboration with healthcare experts and leaders around the world, we are developing practical perspectives on how to expand access to health services, improve the quality of care, use resources more effectively, and deliver better patient experiences.
-The Center for US Health System Reform is our in-house source on the Affordable Care Act (ACA).
-Our goal is to help our public, private, and social-sector clients address the implications of the unfolding ACA-related global marketplace activity while also providing the broader public with access to our latest research and findings.
+Compassion, Health, and Wellness.
+In collaboration with health care experts and leaders around the world, we are developing practical perspectives on how to expand access to health services, improve the quality of care, use resources more effectively, and deliver better patient experiences.
+The Center for US Health System is our in-house source on the Affordable Care Act (ACA).
+Our goal is to help our public, private, and social sector clients address the implications of unfolding ACA-related global marketplace activity while also providing the broader public with access to our latest research and findings.

 We Believe in America.
-Our Employee Political Action Committee (E-PAC) is a research group whose mission is to formulate and promote conservative bipartisan public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
-Informed discussions on how to improve and sustain high economic growth and social mobility are a necessary precondition for maintaining an opportunity society that should renew the American dream for every generation.
+Our government relations department identifies issues that affect our company, our industry, our employees, and the communities we serve.
+We share our point of view with members of congress, state officials, and other policymakers.
+Our Employee Political Action Committee is a research group whose mission is to formulate and promote conservative bipartisan public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.

-Polo at Yale.
+Yale University Polo Fundraiser.
 Founded in 1919, Yale Polo is the oldest collegiate polo team in the United States.
 Celebrating over a quarter century of polo tradition between the University of Virginia and Yale University, the Harriman Cup Polo Match is a social event commemorating the life of former New York Governor William Averell Harriman.
-The Harriman Polo Cup Award honors stellar individuals who have made huge contributions to the world of polo and who embody the leadership and public service and staunch advocacy and support for equestrian sports that were characteristics of former Governor William Harriman.
+The Harriman Polo Cup Award honors stellar individuals who have made huge contributions to the world of polo and embody the leadership, public service, and staunch advocacy and support for equestrian sports that were characteristic of former Governor Harriman.

 A Shared Way of Life.
 We continuously invest in research on some of the biggest issues facing society.
-We hope that our insights on these topics help to shape the debate, bring new thinking and identify potential solutions.
+We hope that our insights on these topics help to shape the debate, bring new thinking, and identify potential solutions.
 Recent societal themes in our work have included global growth and employment, affordable housing, the economic cost of obesity, and gender parity in the workplace.
-We fund our own research, which is original and independent.
-We are also committed to helping our corporate clients find new ways to embed sustainability into their business strategies and practices—actions that are increasingly important to employees, customers and the broader community.
+We fund our own research, which is independent.
+We are also committed to helping our corporate clients find new ways to embed sustainability into their business strategies and practices—an action that is increasingly important to employees, customers, and the broader community.

 Unique experiences, cultivated with passion from generation to generation